Alan Moore: Return to the mainstream and Image Comics: 1993–1998

 Next he took over Rob Liefeld's Supreme, about a character with many similarities with DC Comics' Superman.
-Instead of emphasising increased realism as he had done with earlier superhero comics he had taken over, Moore did the opposite and began basing the series on the Silver Age Superman comics of the 1960s, introducing a female superhero Suprema, a super-dog Radar, and a Kryptonite-like material known as Supremium, in doing so harking back to the original "mythic" figure of the American superhero.
+Instead of emphasising increased realism as he had done with earlier superhero comics he had taken over, Moore did the opposite and began basing the series on the Silver Age Superman comics of the 1960s, introducing a female superhero Suprema, a super-dog Radar and a Kryptonite-like material known as Supremium, in doing so harking back to the original "mythic" figure of the American superhero.
 Under Moore, Supreme proved a critical and commercial success, announcing that he was back in the mainstream after several years of self-imposed exile.

 When Rob Liefeld, one of Image's co-founders, split from the publisher and formed his own company Awesome Entertainment, he hired Moore to create a new universe for the characters he had brought with him from Image.
-Moore's "solution was breathtaking and cocky – he created a long and distinguished history for these new characters, retro-fitting a fake silver and gold age for them."
-Moore began writing comics for many of these characters, such as Glory and Youngblood, as well as a three-part mini-series known as Judgment Day to provide a basis for the Awesome Universe.
+Moore's "solution was breathtaking and cocky—he created a long and distinguished history for these new characters, retro-fitting a fake silver and gold age for them."
+Moore began writing comics for many of these characters, such as Glory and Youngblood, as well as a three-part miniseries known as Judgment Day to provide a basis for the Awesome Universe.
 Moore was not satisfied with Liefeld, saying "I just got fed up with the unreliability of information that I get from him, that I didn't trust him.
 I didn't think that he was respecting the work and I found it hard to respect him.
-And also by then I was probably feeling that with the exception of Jim Lee, Jim Valentino – people like that – that a couple of the Image partners were seeming, to my eyes, to be less than gentlemen.
+And also by then I was probably feeling that with the exception of Jim Lee, Jim Valentino—people like that—that a couple of the Image partners were seeming, to my eyes, to be less than gentlemen.
 They were seeming to be not necessarily the people I wanted to deal with."

 America's Best Comics: 1999–2008

 Image partner Jim Lee offered to provide Moore with his own imprint, which would be under Lee's company WildStorm Productions.
 Moore named this imprint America's Best Comics, lining up a series of artists and writers to assist him in this venture.
-Lee soon sold WildStorm – including America's Best Comics – to DC Comics, and "Moore found himself back with a company he'd vowed to never work with again".
+Lee soon sold WildStorm—including America's Best Comics—to DC Comics, and "Moore found himself back with a company he'd vowed to never work with again".
 Lee and editor Scott Dunbier flew to England personally to reassure Moore that he would not be affected by the sale, and would not have to deal with DC directly.
 Moore decided that there were too many people involved to back out from the project, and so ABC was launched in early 1999.